Redwoods Photo Workshop

 Logistics

-Each participant is responsible for getting to Crescent City, CA on the first day.
-If you drive your own vehicle, you will drive from Crescent City to Arcata on Day 2.
+Each participant is responsible for getting to Crescent City, CA prior to 2PM on the first day.
+If you drive your own vehicle, you will drive from Crescent City to Arcata on Day 4.
 That way you'll have your car once the workshop concludes to either make your way home, or spend some extra time exploring the area.
 If you don't have a vehicle, you can ride with us.
 Transportation will be provided for all workshop outings.

 Everyone on this trip should be in reasonably good physical condition.
 We aren't planning any long hikes but you should be comfortable walking 1-3 miles per day while carrying your photo gear.